-However, 43% said they had faced obstacles when looking for accommodation, mostly due to lack of resources, guarantors, discrimination based on nationality, and documentation among others.
-In Peru, Venezuelans reported that a common obstacle is that landlords prioritize families without children.
+However, 43% reported having faced obstacles during their search for accomodations, mostly due to lack of resources or guarantors, discrimination based on nationality, and documentation among others.
+In Peru, Venezuelans reported that landlords tend to prioritize families without children..

 Obstacles to finding a house